mlabs-haskell/hydra-auction-onchain/docs/spec.md

 ### Personal oracle minting policy

-Mint or burn if the seller signs, whenever desired.
+Mint or burn if the seller/bidder signs, whenever desired.
+Impemented using native scripts.

 ## Auction state validators

 ### Auction escrow validator

-The purpose of the auction escrow validator is to hold the auction lot after the auction announcement, until either the winning bidder buys it or the seller reclaims it.
+The purpose of the auction escrow validator is to hold the auction lot once the auction announcement, until either the winning bidder buys it or the seller reclaims it.

+The utxo datum contains the current state of the auction.

 ```haskell
 data AuctionEscrowRedeemer = StartBidding